-The Agency is required to notify Treasury of events after the reporting period, as defined in AASB 110, within a day of the Agency becoming aware of the issue.
-Agencies are required to perform an assessment of the events after the reporting period in accordance with AASB 110.
-Please email agencyinfo@treasury.nsw.gov.au immediately with the details of any material events after the reporting period, including Prime accounts, amounts and an explanation of whether the events are adjusted or unadjusted in nature.
+Please email agencyinfo@treasury.nsw.gov.au within a working day with the details of any material events after the reporting period, including Prime accounts, amounts and an explanation of whether the events are adjusted or unadjusted in nature.

 4. Correction for Errors to Submitted Data